Arvin01/DWD_extract/README.md

 ### Export tidy version of dataset

-The final output can be exported like this. `lubridate::today()` is used to automatically add a correct timestamp to the name of the exported file.
+The final output can be exported like this:

 ``` r
 write.csv(final_output,
           file = paste0("output/tidy_precipitation_data_", today(), ".csv"),
           row.names = FALSE)
 ```

+To make the output is correctly tagged, `lubridate::today()` is used to automatically add a timestamp to the name of the exported file.